JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

 Lastly Select "Allow" on these 3 traffic sources.
 You can edit that later in the VM instance as well but we need it in order to reach our domain via our subdomain.
 ![image](https://github.com/user-attachments/assets/d6bf6370-64c9-4417-9dcd-ab78b8188059)

-# Step 2.1: Connecting via Local SSH (Recommended Alternative)
+# 📍Step 2.1: Connecting via Local SSH (Recommended Alternative)

 Instead of using the unreliable browser SSH, use your local terminal for a stable connection: